-Since joining The Treasury Recruitment Company, the questions I get asked more than any other relate to compensation / salary:
+At The Treasury Recruitment Company, the questions we get asked more than any other relate to compensation / salary:

 - What should my salary be?

-- Gabe, do you think my package is competitive?
+- Do you think my total remuneration package is competitive?

-- How should I get a pay rise Gabe?
+- How should I get a pay rise?

-In this article I offer my advice about how to successfully achieve your next pay rise!
+In this article we offer my advice about how to successfully achieve your next pay rise!

 Timing – pick the best time to ask for a pay rise

-Candidates often tell me they work long, unsociable hours and feel the time they give should be rewarded with a better salary.
-I agree!
-But whether I agree or not, I’m not the one you need to convince, so how can you convince your boss?
+Candidates often tell us they work long, unsociable hours and feel the time they give should be rewarded with a better salary.
+We agree!
+But whether we agree or not, we’re not the ones you need to convince, so how can you convince your boss?

 Often at your annual review it is a good time to sit down with your line manager.
 You can discuss your current responsibilities and where you have achieved the goals set out 12 months before.
-Be prepared to give real examples of where you have made a contribution to the business (and when I say contribution I really mean it).
+Be prepared to give real examples of where you have made a contribution to the business (and when we say contribution we really mean it).

 Tell us where you have saved the company money through: